Table of Contents

 Order it and click here to go to their website and additional probes

 Inexpensive.
 Accurate, fast.
 Simple.
 That just about sums it up.
-The manufacturer sells about six different probes in order to clip one to the grate and read put one in the white meat oven temp and one for the dark meat.
+The manufacturer sells about six different probes in order to clip one to the great and read put one in the white meat oven temp and one for the dark meat.
 You can then move the meter from the probe to probe.
 The Needle probe is extremely thin and reads in 2 seconds so that it can double as a leave-in or instant read which makes the most versatile in its class to this baby.
 Fits in the palm of your hand, it’s a large readout, an easily- a long probe cable as well as set alarm temperature.

 Click here to read our full review our test results, and info on where to buy it